goodloop/autoware_auto_mirror/docs/installation/lgsvl.md

 -# Provides a mapping from `VehicleControlCommand` to the `RawControlCommand` LGSVL expects via parametrizable 1D lookup tables

-To run the `lgsvl_interface`, enter the following in a new terminal window:
+To run the `lgsvl_interface` manually, enter the following in a new terminal window:

 ```
 $ ade enter